BBC Choice: Background

 The BBC had been wanting to expand into the digital television market for a number of years, as their Director-General Sir John Birt said, "The BBC has always been a pioneer of technology".
 Originally this was by their association with Flextech, which spawned the UKTV network.
 Both companies had different ideas on how the new channels would be run: the BBC wanted the channels branded as BBC channels, but Flextech wanted the channels to contain advertising.
 The BBC refused, stating that no domestic BBC channel should carry advertising.

 In the end, a compromise was made: Two of the channels would launch as BBC channels: BBC Showcase, and BBC Learning (later became BBC Knowledge), with the remainder of the channels being launched as the UKTV network, intended to be BBC in all but name.
 Prior to the launch, the channel changed its name from BBC Showcase to BBC Choice.
+The channel was conceived as a catch-up channel when announced on 13 February 1997; it was set to carry omnibuses of major dramas like EastEnders, as well as enhanced sports coverage and supplementary programmes to the ones shown on the two BBC channels.

+Initially, the channel was expected to launch in the summer of 1998; however, after considerations that potential consumers would not get digital receivers until after summer, its launch was postponed to autumn that year.
+The BBC instead used the summer period to conduct digital test transmissions from the Crystal Palace transmitting station; set-top-boxes were reserved in this initial phase to politicians, BBC governors, media correspondents and ITC members.
+The test transmission would consist of a barker service with promotional material, which in June would be interspersed with World Cup matches from France, in widescreen.
+On 5 June, the channel was included in the then-upcoming Sky Digital package, following the formalisation of the BBC-Sky deal.
+The BBC digital test transmissions, featuring a limited version of BBC Choice, went live on 10 June; this version carried 27 out of the 64 matches in widescreen, the first being the group match between Scotland and Brazil.
+Neil Oughton, a gold producer at Sky Sports, was appointed its sports head during the World Cup.

+At the end of June, it was revealed that the channel would operate at a budget of £20 million, comparable to an average cable and satellite channel at the time.
+Half of the budget would be used for original programming.